pyeventsourcing/eventsourcing/docs/topics/application.rst

 :class:`~datetime.datetime` objects.

-For example, to define and register a :class:`~eventsourcing.persistence.Transcoding` the the Python :class:`~datetime.date` class, define a class such as the ``DateAsISO`` class below, and extend the :func:`~eventsourcing.application.Application.register_transcodings` method by calling both the application's ``super()`` method with the given ``transcoder``
+For example, to define and register a :class:`~eventsourcing.persistence.Transcoding` for the Python :class:`~datetime.date` class, define a class such as the ``DateAsISO`` class below, and extend the :func:`~eventsourcing.application.Application.register_transcodings` method by calling both the application's ``super()`` method with the given ``transcoder``